-The producer against whom proceedings for product liability are brought may claim, in his defence, that the defect was due to the actions of a third party; however, his liability vis-à-vis the claimant will not be reduced thereby.

-Nevertheless, the producer who paid compensation to the injured party is able to claim such compensation from the third party, as corresponds to such third party's involvement in causing the injury, in subsequent proceedings.
+Defendants may claim that the fault/defect was due to the actions of a third party.
+They may invoke this as a means of defence $vis-\dot{a}-vis$ the claimant, or to bring this third party into the proceeding as a defendant.
+In addition, any defendant who paid compensation to the injured party is able to claim such compensation from the third party, as corresponds to such third party's involvement in causing the injury, in subsequent proceedings.
 Such proceedings against the third party must be brought within a period of one year, counted from the day the compensation was paid to the injured party.